Remote Manager v1.0.14 - Professional Connection Manager

 - ✅ VS Code Secrets API: Integration with system credential stores

-- ✅ Secure Temp Files: Automatic cleanup with data overwriting
+- ✅ Secure Temp Files: Automatic cleanup with retry logic and data overwriting

 - ✅ Input Validation: Comprehensive sanitization and validation